simongriggdotinfo

 The Features

-Jed Town and James Pinker still make music.
-Jed went became Fetus Productions and now DJs and records, and is an audio-visual artist of some reputation in Auckland.
+Jed Town, Chris Orange and James Pinker still make music.
+Jed went became Fetus Productions and now DJs and records, and is an audio-visual artist of some reputation living just north of Auckland.
 He made several solo records as ICU, as well as performing with SPK.
 James Pinker was in Dead Can Dance and lived in London for years, and later, back in Auckland, was a member of Mesh.
-He is now an Arts Administrator in South Auckland.
+He now works with his partner Lisa Reihana in Auckland.

-Karel Van Bergen lives in Germany and Chris Orange was in Japan playing freeform jazz but is now based on Waiheke in Auckland's harbour.
+Karel Van Bergen lived for some years in Germany but passed away in 2013.
+Chris Orange was in Japan playing freeform jazz but is now based on Waiheke in Auckland's harbour.
+He tutors at Auckland's MAINZ.
 Jed has recently been playing again with Chris as The X-Features.

 The Spelling Mistakes

-All four still live in Auckland and reformed for three sell-out gigs in the late nineties.
-Nigel Russell runs Oceania Audio and the Hanson brothers still actively record and are involved in other artistic ventures.
+All four still live in or near Auckland and reformed for three sell-out gigs in the late nineties.
+Nigel Russell owns Oceania Audio Sales.
+He lives north of Auckland.
+Nick Hanson is involved in other artistic ventures in Auckland .
 Warwick Fowler (nee Hitler) lives in Auckland and can often be seen driving around the city, grinning as always.
+Sady Julian Hanson passed away in March, 2021.

-There was a compile of all their work a couple of years back.
-Its for sale at Record Records.
+There was a compile of all their work a few years back.

 A Marching Girls Poster

-Johnny & Des live in Melbourne and are still playing music.
+Johnny Volume lives in London.
+Des Hefner is a Dad in Melbourne.
 After leaving Marching Girls, Ronnie, as Brendan Perry (his real name) was half of Dead Can Dance who were extraordinarily successful over six albums, released for 4AD.
-He lives in Ireland and has released his debut solo album and owns a studio.
-He has another due soon.
+He lives in Ireland where he owns a studio.
+In 2012 and 2018 Dead Can Dance reformed, released a new albums and toured.

-The Scavengers reformed in 2004 for 2 Auckland gigs, without Brendan, but featuring Dion from the D4, and a special guest appearance from Michael Simons (nee Mike Lesbian) who is successfully in the advertising business in Sydney.
+The Scavengers reformed in 2004 for two Auckland gigs, without Brendan, but featuring Dion from The D4, and a special guest appearance from Michael Simons (nee Mike Lesbian) who is successfully in the advertising business in New York.

 Mike sang Mysterex for the first time (it was, notoriously, written about him when he left the band).
 They reformed again in 2008 for the Ak79 reunion.